Deutsche Bank opens door to new capital increase

 "We would not rule out any option," the company's co-Chief Executive Anshu Jain said on a conference call on Tuesday with analysts following publication of first-quarter results.

-Tapping existing shareholders for cash represents a clear change in Deutsche's plans after it said in January it had not discussed raising equity since getting 3 billion euros (2.46 billion pounds) from shareholders last year.
+Tapping existing shareholders for cash represents a clear change in Deutsche's plans after it said in January it had not discussed raising equity since getting 3 billion euros ($4.15 billion) from shareholders last year.

 One of the bank's top 20 shareholders, who spoke on condition of anonymity, said the bank may need to raise as much as 10 billion euros in fresh equity.